 “Don’t try to buy at the bottom or sell at the top.” – Bernard Baruch

-“Many traders have the idea that when they are in a commodity, and it starts to decline, they can hedge and protect themselves, that is, short some other commodity and make up the loss.
+“Many traders think that when they are in a commodity, and it starts to decline, they can hedge and protect themselves, short some other commodity and make up the loss.
 There is no greater mistake than this.” – W.D.
-Gann
+Gann.

 I had expected there might be some subtle differences among the Masters.
 After all, some were stock market pros, and others traded options or futures contracts.
 But didn’t these guys agree on anything??
-Based on the opinions above, they sounded more like members of a debate team trying to score points against each other.
+Based on the opinions above, they sounded more like debate team members trying to score points against each other.

 I had to find out how the masters made money in the markets.
 I had to learn the secret that all of them must know.
-But if the pros couldn’t agree on how to make money, how could one possibly learn the secret?
+But if the pros couldn’t agree on how to make money, how could one understand the mystery?
 And then it began to occur to me: there was no secret.
 They didn’t all do the same thing to make money.
 What one master said not to do, another master said you should do it.
-Why didn’t they agree??
-I mean here was a group of individuals who had collectively taken billions of dollars out of the markets and kept it.
-Weren’t they all doing at least a few things the same when they made their money?
-Think about it this way; if one master did what another said not to do, how come the first guy, didn’t lose his money?
+So why didn’t they agree??
+I mean, a group of individuals had collectively taken billions of dollars out of the markets and kept it.
+So weren’t they all doing at least a few things the same when they made their money?
+Think about it this way; if one master did what another said not to do, how come the first guy didn’t lose his money?
 And if the first guy hadn’t lost, why didn’t the second guy?

-If modeling the masters was supposed to make you rich and successful and not imitating them was supposed to make you poor and destitute, then each one of these “masters” should have lost all his money because none of them imitated each other.
-They all should be flat broke because they very often did things opposite each other.
+If modeling the masters was supposed to make you wealthy and successful and not imitating them was supposed to make you poor, then each of these “masters” should have lost all his money because none of them imitated the other.
+They all should be flat broke because they often did things opposite each other.
 It finally occurred to me that maybe studying losses was more important than searching for some Holy Grail to making money.
 So I started reading through all the materials on the masters again and noted what they had to say about losses.